Valik3201/goit-js-hw-10/README.md

 ### The Interface

 Minimal design is added to the interface elements.
-Libraries like [SlimSelect](https://slimselectjs.com/) for beautiful selects, [CSS Loaders](https://cssloaders.github.io/) for loaders, and [Notiflix](https://www.notiflix.com/) for notifications can be integrated.
+Libraries like [SlimSelect](https://slimselectjs.com/) for beautiful selects, and [Awesome Notifications](https://f3oall.github.io/awesome-notifications/) for notifications can be integrated.

 <p align="right"><a href="#readme-top">Back to top</a></p>